miroapp/app-examples/examples/node-stickies-csv/README.md

-## Miro REST sticky notes with tags
+### About the app

-This sample app shows you how to use the [Miro Node.js client](https://www.npmjs.com/package/@mirohq/miro-api) to interact with the [Miro REST API](https://developers.miro.com/reference/api-reference).
+This app shows you how to use the [Miro Node.js client](https://www.npmjs.com/package/@mirohq/miro-api) to interact with the [Miro REST API](https://developers.miro.com/reference/api-reference).
 The app uses the available CRUD (create, read, update, delete) methods to add and manage sticky notes with tags on a Miro board.
+This is a backend app built on Node.js and Express.js, with Handlebars.js for rendering.

-Miro capabilities covered in this sample app:
+Miro capabilities covered in this app:

 1. [x] Miro sticky note items
 2. [x] Miro tag items